haneenDev/udacity-azure-cicd/README.md

 ## Deploy the app to an Azure App Service

 Create an App Service in Azure.
-In this example the App Service is cicd-nanodegree-haneen and the resource group is flask-app:
+In this example the App Service is cicd-nanodegree-haneen and the resource group is flask-app, you can either create it using Azure cloudShell or the portal itself.
+In the Azure cloudShell type:

 ```
 az webapp up -n cicd-nanodegree-haneen -g flask-app
 ```